 A bit disillusioned, Captain America retired his mantle due to the Watergate scandal.
 Later he was convinced by Hawkeye to continue fighting evil leading him to adopt a new superhero persona; the Nomad.
 However, after the death of the new Captain America, Roscoe, at the hands of the Red Skull, Steve realized that the costume is a powerful symbol of American ideals and not a tool for the government; he became Captain America once again.
 Relishing his return to his Captain America role, Steve nonetheless promises to never forget what he learned during his time as Nomad.
 Nest he fought the Red Skull once more and it was revealed that Red Skull had been a burned out youth in Germany before a chance meeting with Adolf Hitler himself.
 Seeing the inner anger and sensing his potential for evil, Hitler trained the boy to be his protégé and he eventually became the Red Skull.
 Captain America defeated the Red Skull again, preventing him from using his Dust of Death to first decimate the population and then to attempt the restart of the Third Reich with which to take over the world.

 Later, it had been revealed that the chemicals that allowed the Red Skull to retain his youth had worn off, and now the Red Skull was in his 80's.
-The Red Skull had kidnapped several of Cap's closest allies including the Falcon, and forced Captain America to revert to his natural age by subjecting him to the same artificial aging process that he used to advance his own daughters age.
-The two had one final battle where they would battle as equals.
-Cap came out the victor but refused to kill the Red Skull, who died right after the battle of a heart attack.
-Cap's youth was one again restored by the Avengers.
+The Red Skull had kidnapped several of Cap's closest allies, including the Falcon, and forced Captain America to revert to his natural age by subjecting him to the same artificial aging process that he had used to advance his own daughter's age.
+The two had one final battle where they would fight as equals.
+Cap came out the victor but refused to kill the Red Skull, who died right after the battle of an apparent heart attack.
+Eventually, Cap's youth was once again restored by the Avengers.

 During the Streets of Poison story arc, Captain America had discovered that Avengers staff member Fabian Stankowicz had been on a new street drug called Ice.
 After suspending Fabian and sending him to rehab, Captain America had taken it upon himself to clean the streets of drug dealers.
 During a raid on a warehouse, a drug dealer blows the building up and Captain America finds himself caught in the fumes of Ice.
 Captain America finds himself hooked on the drug which makes him prone to violence and causes outburst of rage.
 Caught in a the middle of a turf war between The Kingpin and The Red Skull, Captain America's condition worsens until he subdued by Diamondback and The Black Widow.
 Captain America undergoes a blood transfusion to cleanse his blood of the drug; he is however temporarily stripped of the super soldier serum.
 Vowing to break the drug circle, Captain America heads to Yankee stadium where a final confrontation between the Red Skull and Kingpin occurs to determine who would control drug trafficking in New York.
 At the stadium Captain America is confronted by Crossbones, after a brutal fight Steve Rogers prevailed proving that even without the super soldier serum, he could still be Captain America.